 A quick, easy trick to distinguish a Quebec French accent from the cliche Paris accent: In English the word "the" should be pronounced like "de" and not like "ze".
 This is dead giveaway.
 Also, cue in colorful religious-objects-themed curse words.

 - Quebec French: If you understand that a taxi driver from the Bronx doesn't speak the same English as a Cambridge law professor, then you should understand that a Quebecois accountant and a Paris computer programmer wouldn't sound the same either.
 And no, they don't wear berets or walk around with baguettes under their arms in Montreal either.
 Quebec French at all social levels is very distinct from European French, probably more distinct than Bronx English vs. upper class British English.
-Quebec French developed over a long period of separation, with a strong influence from pioneers who in turn were influence by trading with First Nations peoples.
+Quebec French is mostly derived from the Norman-French spoke by the pioneers, which ressembles French for the most part, but has its own share of unique words, which are used interchangably with their French equivalent ("y'a"/"il a", "a'a"/"elle a", ""chu"/"je suis", etc.) and puts less enphasis on voyel quality.
+Since Parisian French has mostly replaced other dialects in France, these distinctions often come as a surprise to French speakers from European countries.
 Has some degree of Verbal Tics, as some people say "là"("there") at the end of each sentence.
-Other Quebecismes include 'chu' (replacing 'je suis') and 'maudits Torontois' (take a guess).
-It is also influenced by the fact that most of the French settlers were from Normandy and mostly not from the upper classes, so Quebecois French isn't quite as strict about class distinctions as formal French.
 Contrarily to France, Quebec french speakers tend to naturalize foreign words (especially English), either with a direct translation or with a slight tweaking of the word to make the ending sound french (common with -or words: they get changed to -eur).
 This varies if one is considering "French", Franglish, or...

 - Joual: Street French.
 Rougher in ways, a little more archaic, a little more mixed with other languages.
 Avoid discussing religious topics, as most of the strongest profanities are based on religious, particularly Catholic, iconology, rather than bodily functions as is true for English.